atheless/DuoChat/README.md

 :warning: ### WARNING: Dockering PostgresSQL Database in Production is NOT Recommended :warning:

-:no_entry: Docker containers are primarily designed for lightweight applications and development environments, and they may not be optimized for high-throughput and robust database operations
+:no_entry: Docker containers are primarily designed for lightweight applications and development environments, and they may not be optimized for high-throughput and robust database operations.
+I strongly recommend using a dedicated server or cloud-based infrastructure for hosting your PostgresSQL database in a production environment

 ### Old Video without SSL
 https://github.com/atheless/DuoChat/assets/86173165/0ac8e141-7956-433b-a7f5-a806439dcc2f